Samuel Morley (VC): Later army career

 Morley's discharge papers show he later served in Canada and the East Indies.

 Post-army life

 Morley was discharged from the army in 1870 after serving 14 years 249 days.
 He returned to Radcliffe on Trent and worked at the Gas Works in Nottingham.
 He died on 16 June 1888 at the age of 58 and was buried at the General Cemetery in Nottingham.
 He is buried with his wife Mary, her second husband and Ann Parnham (unknown).

 In 1985, Morley's gravestone was restored and cleaned by the Royal Corps of Transport.
-Brigadier A F R Evans, Commander Royal Corps of Transport Territorial Army, paid tribute to Morley at a short service attended by the Sheriff, Councillor and Mrs Tom Harby, as well as Morley's descendents.
+Brigadier A F R Evans, Commander Royal Corps of Transport Territorial Army, paid tribute to Morley at a short service attended by the Sheriff, Councillor and Mrs Tom Harby, as well as Morley's descendants.
 An Honour Guard was provided by the Morley Troop, The Junior Leaders Regiment Royal Corps of Transport, who sounded the Last Post and Reveille.